eau-claire-energy-cooperative/simple-inventory/INSTALL.md

 ```

-###Apache 2
+### Apache 2

 Install default from Linux package manager.
 Move the files from the www/ directory to the folder where Apache will load the site from.

-###Mysql

-Install default from Linux Package Manager.
-Create a DB user and import the sql file
+This can be done easily with the provided install script.

 ```

-mysql -u root -p inventory < www/Config/schema/database.sql
+sudo ./install.sh /path/to/www/directory

 ```

-Also setup the DB login information in the www/Config/database.php file.

-###Pear
+### Pear

 Install with: